Beijing Mofang: Export markets

 Outside China, the Mofang is sold as the BAIC Beijing X55.
 The "X55" nameplate was previously used by BAIC's defunct marque Senova for its compact crossover sold between 2015 and 2020.

 In some markets, it is simply sold as the BAIC X55.
-Earlier, the moniker was initially referred by some countries' marketing materials, but despite of this, the vehicle itself retain the physical 'BEIJING' emblems on the front bumper, rear center taillight panel and steering wheel.
+Earlier, the moniker was initially referred by some countries' marketing materials, but despite this, the vehicle itself retained the physical 'BEIJING' emblems on the front bumper, rear center taillight panel and steering wheel.
 Since around late 2024 or early 2025, Philippines, where it was marketed as the X55 Verve, becomes the first country to remove the physical 'BEIJING' emblems from the vehicle and adopted the 'BAIC X55' moniker (albeit with the additional but non-physical 'Verve' suffix) with 'BAIC' emblems taking in place.

 Some markets may also have additional different suffixes applied to the model, notably II.
 Other suffixes include Plus, and Verve in the Philippines.